 The IET is governed by an elected Board of Trustees.
 The terms of reference of the Board of Trustees are in the IET Bye-laws.
 Reporting to the Board are:

-The activities of the IET are managed by two main boards.
+The activities of the IET are managed by three main boards.
 These are:

 Each main board has a set of generic and specialist requirements.
 The constitution of the boards is designed to ensure that, collectively, the members of the board have the full range of knowledge and skills required.
 These are:

 Reporting to the Knowledge Management Board is a Communities Resourcing Committee, to which report six communities committees:

 Each board and committee operates under specific terms of reference and members uphold high standards of personal behaviour, both individually and in their collective responsibility, to ensure good corporate governance of the IET.
 It is expected that any conflicts of interest, if they arise, are declared.
 Nothing in the IET’s procedures precludes a member from questioning any aspect of the IET’s governance, bringing forward any issue for debate, or stating his view in a personal capacity.